orcasound/seastats-dashboard/README.md

 ### Acoustic events chart

 A scatter chart displaying compiled acoustic activity events.
-User can select which signal type they want to display and enable sunrise/sunset times and lunar phase overlays.
+User can select which signal type(s) they want to display and enable environmental overlays such as sunrise/sunset times and lunar phase.

 ![Screenshot of acoustic events chart](docs/images/chart-acoustic-events.png)

 ### Daily detections chart

-A bar chart displaying call detection rates for 24h periods.
+A bar chart displaying signal detection rates for 24h periods.
 User can select which signal type they want to display and enable smoothing options.

 ![Screenshot of daily detections chart](docs/images/chart-daily-detections.png)